NORTH DANDALUP WORK CAMP, WA

 CAMP FUNCTIONS - German POWs engaged in firewood collection stationed there in order to save daily travel from No 16 Camp at Marrinup.

-Camp originally built in February 1942 as a commando training camp for the 3rd Tactical Guerilla Warfare Group.
+Camp originally built in February 1942 as a guerilla training camp for the Volunteer Defence Corps.

 They were to remain behind the invading Japanese and conduct subversive warfare against them.